UkeFest

 Jim Beloff

-Jim Beloff is the author of The Ukulele—A Visual History (Backbeat Books) and author, arranger, and publisher of the Jumpin’ Jim’s series of ukulele songbooks with over 1,000,000 copies in print.
+Jim Beloff (pronounced bee-loff) is the author of The Ukulele—A Visual History (Backbeat Books) and author, arranger, and publisher of the Jumpin’ Jim’s series of ukulele songbooks with over 1,000,000 copies in print.
 This series is available worldwide and includes The Daily Ukulele, one of the biggest and best-selling ukulele songbooks ever published.
 All Jumpin’ Jim’s songbooks are distributed by Hal Leonard LLC.
 In December 2021, Backbeat books published Jim’s memoir, UKEtopia—Adventures in the Ukulele World.
-In November, 2024, The Daily Ukulele: Another Year will be released.
-This highly anticipated edition of 365 songs is the third songbook in the series.
+In November 2024, The Daily Ukulele: Another Year was released.
+This highly anticipated edition of “yet another” 365 songs is the third songbook in the series.

 In 1999, Jim composed and premiered Uke Can’t Be Serious, a concerto for solo ukulele and symphony orchestra.
 Since then, the piece has been performed with both high school and professional orchestras, including the Michigan Philharmonic in 2016.
 He has also performed it many times with a string quartet.
 His second concerto for ukulele and orchestra, The Dove Tale, premiered in 2017 with the Wallingford (Connecticut) Symphony Orchestra.